23 Types of Frogs in Florida

 The Bronze Frog and the Northern Green Frog are the two subspecies of this frog species.
 The Bronze Frog is also common in Florida.

-The Green Frogs have, as their name suggests, green heads, but the remainder of their bodies can range in color from dark green and gray to brown.
+The Green Frogs have, as their name suggests, green heads, but the remainder of their bodies can range from dark green and gray to brown.
 Their eyes are brown.
 The undersides of their bodies are white but mottled with black.

 The adult females of these frogs have a bigger body size than the adult males.
 This is an example of sexual dimorphism.